NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/auto_set_fsxn_auto_grow/README.md

 - FSx
 - SecretsManager
-- DynamoDB - This one can be a Gateway endpoint.
+- DynamoDB - You only need this one if you are going to store you secrtsTable in DynamoDB.
+It can be a Gateway endpoint.

 ### Create the Lambda Function
 Create a Lambda function with the following parameters: